2025–2027 World Test Championship: Participants

 The nine full members of the ICC who will participate are:

-The three full members of the ICC who will not participate are Afghanistan, Ireland and Zimbabwe.
-India and Pakistan haven't played a test series since 2007 due to political tensions between the two countries.
+The three full members of the ICC who will not participate are Afghanistan, Ireland, and Zimbabwe.

 Schedule

 The International Cricket Council (ICC) announced the 2023–2027 Future Tours Programme on 17 August 2022 and identified which series was a part of the World Test Championship.
-Rather than being a full round-robin tournament in which everyone played everyone else equally, each team played only six of the other eight as in the previous cycles.
+Rather than being a full round-robin tournament in which everyone plays everyone else equally, each team plays only six of the other eight as in the previous cycles.
 The exact dates and the venues of these series will be decided by the boards of the competing teams.